sanjanacheerla/passel_public/README.md

 5. Click on create new app
 6. add an app name, keep it simple
 7. choose a region, US works well most of the time
 8. Use the heroku CLI to deploy, the heroku page shows steps on how to use the heroku CLI.
 You will need to run the heroku CLI commands on your windows command line or your mac terminal depending on your operating system.
-Do not copy paste the `$` sign
+Do not copy paste the `$` sign.
+You must do the heroku CLI and github commands inside the repoistory of where you downloaded the bot.
 9. go to the heroku portal and click on resources, then toggle the worker python main.py on.
 To do this, click on the edit button then toggle on and click confirm.
 10. Once you delpy successfully, you should see the bot online in your discord server with a green active bubble on the bot's profile.
 11. click on more in the top right of the heroku portal, then click on view logs, you should also see your bot deployed successfully here.